+FOUNDATION DRAWING

-131 FOUNDATION DRAWING 3 credits Introduction to drawing materials and techniques with an emphasis on observation, representation, and formal principles of composition and design.
+Introduction to drawing materials and techniques with an emphasis on observation, representation, and formal principles of composition and design.

-- 210 VISUAL ARTS AWARENESS 3 credits Prerequisite: 3400:210.
-Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences. - 274 PHOTOGRAPHY I FOR NON-ART MAJORS 3 credits A study of photography through lecture, demonstration and studio work.
+VISUAL ARTS AWARENESS 210

+Prerequisite: 3400:210.
+Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences.

+PHOTOGRAPHY I FOR NON-ART MAJORS 3 credits 274

+A study of photography through lecture, demonstration and studio work.
 An exploration and enrichment opportunity for the non-art major.
-No credit toward a major in art. - 275 INTRODUCTION TO PHOTOGRAPHY 3 credits Prerequisite: 7100:131 and 144, or 286 or 2240:124.
+No credit toward a major in art.

+INTRODUCTION TO PHOTOGRAPHY 275

+Prerequisite: 7100:131 and 144, or 286 or 2240:124.
 Lecture, studio and laboratory course techniques and aesthetics are studied using 35mm cameras.
 A 35mm camera with full manual control is required.

-FAMILY AND CONSUMER SCIENCES 7400:
+FAMILY AND CONSUMER SCIENCES

-- 133 NUTRITION FUNDAMENTALS 3 credits Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance. - COURTSHIP, MARRIAGE, 3 credits AND FAMILY RELATIONSHIPS Love, intimacy, relationship development, sexuality, marriage and childbearing from a lifespan perspective.
-Emphasis on changing - 265 CHILD DEVELOPMENT 3 credits Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
+133 NUTRITION FUNDAMENTALS 3 credits

+Study of basic nutrition concepts, contemporary issues, controversies; emphasis on macro/micro nutrient requirements for healthy individuals; analysis of intake and energy balance.

+CHILD DEVELOPMENT 265

+Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
 Observation of children in early childhood education settings.

-familial, social, and cultural demands.

-- 270 THEORY AND GUIDANCE OF PLAY 3 credits Prerequisite: 7400:265.
-Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten. - 280 EARLY CHILDHOOD CURRICULUM METHODS 3 credits Prerequisite: 7400:265, 270.
+THEORY AND GUIDANCE OF PLAY 270

+Prerequisite: 7400:265.
+Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten.

+EARLY CHILDHOOD CURRICULUM METHODS 280

+Prerequisite: 7400:265, 270.
 Planning, presenting, evaluating creative activities in art, music, movement, language arts, logicomathematics and science.
 Space, time, materials and adult-child interactions are emphasized.